top of page

 AS diagnosis requires taking a blood sample from your child for genetic studies and it determines parental DNA pattern, missing chromosomes, and gene mutation.
 Parental DNA pattern, known as a DNA methylation test, screens for three out of four mechanisms that cause the syndrome.
 A fluorescence in situ hybridization test or a comparative genomic hybridization test can determine missing chromosomes.
 Sometimes, Angelman may occur when a person's maternal copy of the UBE3A gene is active, but mutated and that decides whether or not the child has the syndrome.

-A breakdown of the main AS genotypes
+Breakdown of main AS genotypes

 Angelman Syndrome is caused by a severe reduction of expression of a single gene UBE3a in the brain.
 (UBE3A is a ubiquitin ligase whose function and targets relevant to AS are still unknown).